iamromulan/cellular-modem-wiki/README.md

 ```
 Script will present a list of options:

+ 1. Send AT Commands
- 1. AT Telnet Daemon
+ 2. Install/Update or remove AT Telnet Daemon
- 2. Simple Admin
+ 3. Install/Update or remove Simple Admin
+ 4. Install/Change or remove Daily Reboot Timer
- 3. Exit
+ 5. Exit

+The Simple Admin web interface depends on the AT Telnet Daemon so you'll need to install both.
+Press 2, wait for it to install then press 3.
+After that the web interface should be working.
+If you press 4 it will create a daily reboot timer and ask you for the time it should reboot daily in UTC 24-hour format.
-If it is not installed and you press 1 or 2 it will install.
-If it is, it will prompt to uninstall or update.
+If it is already installed and you press 2, 3, or 4 it will prompt to uninstall, update, or change.
+If you press 1 you can send AT commands, sending exit in lower case will return you to the main menu.

 Once done, while connected by ethernet go to http://192.168.225.1:8080/